-A24 Films is still pretty much the new kid on the block as far as movie production companies are concerned.
+A24 (formerly A24 Films) is still pretty much the new kid on the block as far as movie production companies are concerned.

 Founded by Daniel Katz in 2012, the studio is an infant compared to big players like Universal Pictures, a world-renowned company that's been around since 1912.
-Even so, A24 has already made its mark such that audiences will check out a film simply for being A24.
+Even so, A24 has already made a mark so potent that audiences will check out a film simply because it's by A24.

-The independent American company is known for its cutting-edge and gorgeously-shot works of art that combine avant-garde elements with Hollywood foundations.
-Movies by A24 tend to be darker, more daring, and even neon-lit, while being approachable.
+The independent American company is known for their cutting-edge and gorgeously shot works of art that combine avant-garde elements with Hollywood foundations.
+Movies by A24 tend to be darker, more daring—neon-lit, erotic, hazy, horrifying—while still being approachable.

-With over 100 movies already made since they started, picking our favorites isn't easy.
-Here are our picks for the best A24 movies ever made and why they're so good.
+With over 100 movies already made since the company formed, choosing my absolute favorites isn't easy.
+But here we go!
+Here are my picks for the best A24 movies of all time.

 As one of A24's first movies, Spring Breakers established its trademark use of "sensory" filmmaking as it explored an illicit urban underworld with visceral imagery.
 James Franco plays cult figure and eccentric drug dealer Alien, who makes a statement with his silver teeth and braids!

 Here's a great example of horror films done in A24 style!
-Robert Eggers is the perfect director for an A24 flick—and this won't be the only time you see his name on this list.
-With his knack for all things creepy, old-fashioned, and artsy, Eggers brings us this haunting period horror.
+Robert Eggers is the perfect director for an A24 flick, and this won't be the only time you see his name on this list.
+With his knack for the creepy, old-fashioned, and artsy, Eggers brings us this haunting period horror.

 A visually compelling and extremely unsettling supernatural thriller, The Witch stars Anya Taylor-Joy as Thomasin.
 While playing peekaboo with her baby brother, he suddenly vanishes into thin air and Thomasin is blamed for it by her own family.

 Directed by Joel Coen